Dumpster Bags vs. Dumpster Rentals: What's the Better Deal?

 Should You Buy a Dumpster Bag or Rent a Dumpster?

-When you have too much junk for the curb or your normal collection can’t handle certain items, it’s time to choose between two other popular waste removal options: a dumpster bag or a roll off container.
+When you have too much junk for the curb or your weekly pickup won't accept certain items, it’s time to choose between two other popular waste removal options: a dumpster bag or a roll off container.
 We’ve rounded up the pros and cons of each to help you select the best junk removal option.

-Dumpsters and Bagster® bags are both containers you can use to dispose of a variety of debris.
+Dumpsters and dumpster bags, such as the Bagster®, are both containers you can use to dispose of a variety of debris.
 Bags can be purchased from home improvement stores or online retailers, while dumpsters are rented from a waste hauling company.

 Dumpster Bags vs. Dumpster Rentals

 One size that holds 3 cubic yards of debris.